You have seen many private startups go public through IPOs.

 The valuation being requested is 17 times the FY23 revenues (H1-FY23 revenues of Rs.
 722 cr.) and 26 times the FY22 revenues worth Rs.
 943 cr.
 It has a P/E ratio of 3400x (based on FY22 PAT of 14.44 cr and H1-FY23 PAT worth Rs 3.67 cr 2) and 1700x.

 Mamaearth would need to increase its profits by at least 50 times at this P/E ratio in order to justify its current valuation.
-Due to this inflated High Revenue Multiple, I predict that the bubble will burst and that investors would suffer significant losses.
+Due to this inflated High Revenue Multiple, the bubble will burst and investors would suffer significant losses.